syazanarashid/Paleobiology/Lab 4.md

  137.840000  135.354335

   #the geoplates plotted at more positive DCA1 values are farther towards the Southern hemisphere whereas geoplates plotted at towards more negative DCA1 values are farther northwards (e.g. geoplate 714 is at -81 latitude, geoplate 102 is at 10 latitude)

+  > Interesting, many people did not report a relationship.